What Does Jesus Christ Look Like?

 There is the answer for everyone to see.

 You see His face in those who suffer.
-In their misfortune, their loneliness and desperation you’ve seen Him.
+In their misfortune, their loneliness, and desperation, you’ve seen Him.
 You see Him in the faces of those struggling against their own inadequacies and faults.
-You see Him in the compassionate eyes of the charitable, the forgiving and merciful.
+You see Him in the compassionate eyes of the charitable, the forgiving, and the merciful.
 You see Him in the faces of those who sacrifice and suffer on behalf of others, especially in the quiet, where almost no one can see – in those who have picked up their cross.

 If your heart was ever moved by compassion for another, you both saw in each other the face of Jesus Christ.
-If you have ever needed forgiveness or mercy, and from within that need understood fully, the necessity of charity to another, you understand what Christ is saying about His divinity in each of us.
+If you have ever needed forgiveness or mercy and, from within that need, understood fully the necessity of charity to another, you know what Christ is saying about His divinity in each of us.
 He looks like everyone you love.
 He looks like those you shun and those to whom you are indifferent.
 He looks like the child crying out in the night, an old man alone and forgotten, a teenager wandering on a lonely road – He looks like me.

 He looks like you.